 There is as wide a variety of rainflies as there are tents.
-Rainflies differ in water resistance, material, coverage, and whether they are attached or not.
+Rainflies differ in water resistance, material, coverage, and whether they are attached.
 Often it’s most important to know how and where you’ll be using your tent before buying one.

-Will you be camping in relatively mild climates or ones with more heavy rain and winds?
+Will you be camping in relatively mild climates or with more heavy rain and winds?